gigalixir/gigalixir-cli/docs/source/main.rst

 You can only have one database per app because otherwise managing your :bash:`DATABASE_URL` variable would become trickier.

 Under the hood, we use Google's Cloud SQL which provides reliability, security, and automatic backups.
 For more information, see `Google Cloud SQL for PostgreSQL Documentation`_.

-If you are on the free tier, you will be limited to 10,000 rows.
-For information on upgrading your account, see :ref:`upgrade account`.

 .. _`Google Cloud SQL for PostgreSQL Documentation`: https://cloud.google.com/sql/docs/postgres/